 Republic Wireless: (Update: This is the plan my parents are using.
 Read my detailed Republic Wireless review for more info) A relatively new idea, the provider leverages the power of Wifi to cut costs for users.
 They offer an integrated VoIP and cellular service for a discounted price.
 The have recently redone the the WiFi and cellular integration, which has greatly enhanced the service.
 Voice and text roaming is allowed on Verizon.

-- Cost: Plans range from $5-$35 per month for unlimited talk, text, and data.
+- Cost: Plans range from $5-$35 per month.
+The $10/month plan includes unlimited talk and text with Wifi for data.
+Or $25/month for unlimited talk, text, and data.
 No contracts required.
-Customers are forced to use Wifi whenever possible though automatic connection on the phone.

-- Phones: Republic Wireless requires you to purchase one of their phones, the Motorola Moto G for $149 or the Moto X for $299.00.
-Both are outstanding phones at an outstanding price.
+- Phones: Republic Wireless requires you to purchase one of their phones, ranging from $99 to $399.00. all of the offerings are quality phones at a reasonable price.